-Intel Pentium 4, Intel Xeon and Pentium M processors include support for Streaming SIMD Extensions 2, Streaming SIMD Extensions technology, and MMX technology.
-In addition, Streaming SIMD Extensions 3 is introduced with Pentium 4 processor with Hyper-Threading Technology at 90 nm technology.
+Intel Pentium 4, Intel Xeon and Pentium M processors include support for Streaming SIMD Extensions 2 (SSE2), Streaming SIMD Extensions technology (SSE), and MMX technology.
+In addition, Streaming SIMD Extensions 3 (SSE3) were introduced with the Pentium 4 processor supporting Hyper-Threading Technology at 90 nm technology.
+Intel Core Solo and Intel Core Duo processors support SSE3/SSE2/SSE, and MMX.
 These single-instruction, multiple-data (SIMD) technologies enable the development of advanced multimedia, signal processing, and modeling applications.

-To take advantage of the performance opportunities presented by these new capabilities, take into consideration the following:
+To take advantage of the performance opportunities presented by these new capabilities, do the following:

-- Ensure that the processor supports MMX technology, Streaming SIMD Extensions (SSE), Streaming SIMD Extensions 2 (SSE2), and Streaming SIMD Extensions 3 (SSE3). - Ensure that the operating system supports MMX technology and SSE (OS support for SSE2 and SSE3 is the same as OS support for SSE). - Employ all of the optimization and scheduling strategies described in this book. - Use stack and data alignment techniques to keep data properly aligned for efficient memory use. - Utilize the cacheability instructions offered by SSE and SSE2, where appropriate.
+- Ensure that the processor supports MMX technology, Streaming SIMD Extensions, Streaming SIMD Extensions 2, and Streaming SIMD Extensions 3. - Ensure that the operating system supports MMX technology and SSE (OS support for SSE2 and SSE3 is the same as OS support for SSE). - Employ all of the optimization and scheduling strategies described in this book. - Use stack and data alignment techniques to keep data properly aligned for efficient memory use. - Utilize the cacheability instructions offered by SSE and SSE2, where appropriate.